-One exhibit on view at the DAM right now highlights how art was an essential part of daily life in Spanish America.
+One exhibit on view at the DAM through November 2014 highlights how art was an essential part of daily life in Spanish America.
 Personal Effects: Art & Home in South America includes a number of small jewel-like objects of the highest quality—polychromed wood and ivory sculpture, exquisite pieces of silver, a magnificent illuminated manuscript and a portrait miniature painted on ivory.
 Many of the objects on view were prized possessions while serving practical domestic functions such as storing jewelry and writing materials.
 The ivory sculptures and small panel paintings were important for private devotion and prayer at home.

 While many of the objects in Personal Effects are small in scale, the exhibit--in the Spanish Colonial Peru gallery on level four in the North Building--is anchored by two large pieces on loan to the DAM: a life-size female portrait painted around 1785 in Peru and a lavishly decorated wood chest from Colombia.

 The above portrait, lent by the collection of Marilynn and Carl Thoma, depicts the Countess de la Vega del Ren, a wealthy patron of the arts who lived in Lima.
 The countess is attired in an ankle-length dress and an abundance of diamond- and pearl-encrusted silver adornments.

 The Colombian chest lent by the collection of Frederick and Jan Mayer, shown at the top of this page, is decorated in the Andean technique known as barniz de pasto, a lacquer-like varnish used before and after the Spanish conquest of the Americas.
 This Pre-Hispanic technique involves the artist chewing the resin of the Andean mopa-mopa shrub, which was then stretched, pigmented and applied to the wood surface using heated stones.
 During the colonial period, silver leaf was introduced to the process to achieve higher luminosity.